Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Background and Related work

+Another concurrent work~\citep{maini2021perturbation} proposed a two-stage pipeline with multiple models by categorizing the input and then sending them to the corresponding constitute model.
+Our paper differs from ~\citep{maini2021perturbation} significantly: (1) Motivation. \cite{maini2021perturbation} tries to defend multiple perturbations by employing several $\ell_p$ adversarially-trained models, while our GBN aims to train a (single) perturbation-invariant model for tackling multiple perturbations.
+(2) Technical implementation. \cite{maini2021perturbation} first categorizes input examples and then feeds them to corresponding specialized robust predictors (different $\ell_p$ adversarially-trained models).
+In contrast, at each layer of the model, our GBN first uses a gated subnetwork to separate the perturbations on-the-fly and then uses different BN branches to normalize them into aligned features for the learning of subsequent convolutional layers.
+(3) Usability.
+Our GBN could be embedded into any networks with batch normalization and can be combined with other defenses, while \cite{maini2021perturbation} relies on other adversarially trained models.

-\subsection{Batch Normalization}
+\subsection{Batch normalization}

-BN \citep{Ioffe2015BN} is typically used to stabilize and accelerate DNN training.
+BN~\citep{Ioffe2015BN} is typically used to stabilize and accelerate DNN training.
+Besides, a number of normalization techniques have been proposed to improve BN for style-transfer~\citep{huang2017adain}, domain adaption~\citep{Li2017revisiting,chang2019domain,deecke2018mode,huang2020normalization}, training of GANs~\citep{NIPS2017_6fab6e3a}, and building efficient DNNs~\citep{Li2020eagleeye}.
 Let $\rvx \in \mathbb{R}^d$ denote the input to a neural network layer.
 During training, BN normalizes each neuron/channel within $m$ mini-batch data by

 where $\mu_j=\frac{1}{m} \sum_{i=1}^{m} \rvx_j^{(i)}$ and $\sigma^2_j = \frac{1}{m} \sum_{i=1}^{m} (\rvx^{(i)}_j-\mu_j)^2 $ are the mini-batch mean and variance for each neuron, respectively, and $\xi$ is a small number to prevent numerical instability.
 The learnable parameters $\gamma$ and $\beta$ are used to recover the representation capacity.
 During inference, the population statistics of mean $\hat{\mu}$ and variance $\hat{\sigma}^2$ are used in Eqn.~\ref{eqn:BN}, which are usually calculated as the running average over different training iterations $t$ with update factor $\alpha$: